 As stated earlier, the shear strength property is determined in terms of strength parameters, cohesion and internal friction angle.
 Kaolin, for example, exhibit a decrease in cohesion when heated to 100 Co. heating to temperatures between 100 and 400 Co caused no big change in cohesion, while heating to higher temperatures (500 and 600 Co) caused a drastic increase in cohesion.
 Bentonite, on the other hand, showed a similar pattern for air dry specimens and specimens heated to 100 Co up to 400 Co. yet, the cohesion of bentonite continued almost at the same values when specimens were heated beyond 400 Co and up to 600 Co.

 The internal friction angles for air dry kaolin and bentonite are smaller than those of heated specimens of the two clays.
 The internal friction angle of air dry kaolin is higher than that of bentonite.
 For both clays, the internal friction angle increases with increasing heating temperatures.
 The increase in friction angle for air dry specimens of bentonite and specimens heated to 100 Co is much greater than that of air dry kaolin specimens and specimens heated to 100 Co.
-Further heating of kaolin and bentonite to temperatures between 200 and 500 Co causes a gradual increase in the internal friction angle for bothe clays, although this increase is greater in the kaolin than in bentonite.
+Further heating of kaolin and bentonite to temperatures between 200 and 500 Co causes a gradual increase in the internal friction angle for both clays, although this increase is greater in the kaolin than in bentonite.

 In summary, both clays exhibited a high strength when they were air dry, and lost much of their strength when heated to 100 Co. up to the end of the dehydration period, both clays did not exhibit major changes in their strength.
 After this stage ( about 300 Co ), both clays continued with the same pattern of strength increase up to the beginning of the dehydroxylation stage ( 400 Co for kaolin and 600 Co for bentonite ).
 Then the change in strength increased drastically.
 This was not clear for bentonite because the real drastic increase begins beyond 600 Co.